bdadeveloper1/stellarWallet/README.md

 # Stellar Lumens Web Wallet
-A basic web wallet built in Flask for interacting with and transacting on the Stellar blockchain.
+A basic web wallet for interacting with and transacting on the Stellar blockchain.
 Currently only provides functionality for the Testnet server.
+Created with Flask, API done through [stellar-sdk](https://github.com/StellarCN/py-stellar-base).